dojo/docs/welcome.rst

 ----

-  To successfully migrate the current book, please create an account at this wiki, so we can track changes until LDPA is setup.
-  Once you have created an account, please go to the `book outline <bookmigration>`_ and put your name behind the section you can help migrating.
+  To successfully migrate the current book, use your dojotoolkit.org account to log in.
+Also take a look at the `book outline <bookmigration>`_ and put your name behind the section you can help to migrate.
   This message will be updated regularly to reflect the current progress.

   Please read the `documentation howto <howto>`_. before starting writing docs